 Mr. Hueston has lectured nationally at law and business schools on topics of trial advocacy and corporate governance, including Cornell, Loyola, Stanford, UCLA, U.C.
 Hastings, UCI, USC, and Yale.

 Mr. Hueston served as a law clerk for the Honorable Frank M. Johnson, Jr. of the U.S. Court of Appeals for the Eleventh Circuit.
 Mr. Hueston is currently National Co-Chair of the ABA White Collar Crime Committee.
-Mr. Hueston is a member of the American College of Trial Lawyers’ National Trial Competition Committee, California-Southern State Committee and Federal Rules of Evidence Committee.
+Mr. Hueston is a member of the American College of Trial Lawyers’ National Trial Competition Committee, California-Southern State Member Selection Committee and Federal Rules of Evidence Committee.